-Review: Tarptent Aeon Li Tent
+Review: Tarptent Aeon Li backpacking tent

 The Tarptent Aeon Li tent is an ultralight single-wall one-person tent that utilizes trekking poles and stakes for setup.
 This is my go-to tent for most backpacking trips due to the low weight – just 1 pound.

 - ultralight – weighs 16 oz.
 (2019 version)

 - sets up with one trekking pole and six stakes (an optional pole can be purchased from Tarptent for use instead of a trekking pole)